-We have an aikido grading system that involves plenty of hard work, and Aikido ranks and an Aikido certificate are very difficult to achieve.
+We have an aikido grading system that involves lots of hard work.
+Our Aikido ranks and certificates are very difficult to achieve.

-This can be a good way of filtering out the weaker students who only had one eye on their training and the other eye on their belt (ego).
+This can be seen as a good way of filtering out the weaker students with one eye on the training and the other eye on the belt (ego).

-Unfortunately, this leads to reduced student numbers, and many came and went.
+Unfortunately, this leads to reduced student numbers, and many come and go.
 But the most important thing is to protect the art and...

-When it comes down to it your Aikido ranks, belts, and certificates will not help you in difficult situations, but solid aikido skills and aiki principles will!
+it comes down to it your Aikido ranks, belts, and certificates will not help you in difficult situations, but solid aikido skills and aiki principles will.

-My Aikido Success Blueprint collection shows you how to get in the fast lane, prepare for your grading, and excel in your training.
-Plus FREE Aikido First Aid Kit ebook that shows you how to prevent injury...
+Aikido Success Blueprint learn how to fast-track your grading preparations, and excel in your training.
+Plus Aikido First Aid Kit ebook to prevent injuries.